FeatherFramework/feather-admin/README.md

 - Confirm that `feather-core`, `feather-menu`, and `feather-admin` are running.
 - Confirm that the administrator's active character meets the `permissions['menu.open']` level.
-- Check that keyboard or command access is enabled in `config.lua`.
+- Check that keyboard or command access is enabled in `configs/config.lua`.

 ### Feather Admin does not start